A Global Semi-Analytic Model of the First Stars and Galaxies Including Dark Matter Halo Merger Histories: Results II: Impact of Enriched Star Formation DM Halo Models

 We also find that the fiducial ODEs for enriched star formation yield steeper PopII SFRD growth than the instantaneous treatment.
 Calculating the total change in PopII SFRD over the change in time shown in Figure \ref{fig:DM_SF_SFRDs} (i.e. $\delta {\dot \rho}_{\rm *,II} / \delta t$), the slopes given by the ODE prescription are steeper than those of the instantaneous prescription by over a factor of two, given the same DM halo model.
 In our fiducial prescription, an isolated halo will form stars at a continually decreasing rate, whereas the instantaneous model requires fresh infalling gas, hence the shallower growth of the instantaneous PopII SFRDs.

 Looking to the right panel of Figure \ref{fig:DM_SF_SFRDs}, we find that the PopIII SFRDs of the merger trees have similar qualitative behavior to the smooth accretion SFRDs, but are roughly double their value over the entire redshift range shown.
-This is a consequence of the discrepancy in halo number densities between Sheth-Tormen and EPS formalism as described above, causing the smooth accretion models to underestimate the PopIII SFRDs by a factor of $\sim$2.
+This is a consequence of the discrepancy in halo number densities between Sheth-Tormen and EPS formalism as described in Section \ref{subsec:AltModels}, causing the smooth accretion models to underestimate the PopIII SFRDs by a factor of $\sim$2.
+We verified this by determining the halo mass function given by our EPS merger trees at each redshift then calculating its ratio with respect to the Sheth-Tormen halo mass function.
+We then used these ratio values to weight the SFRs of each individual halo before calculating the SFRD, effectively constraining the halo number densities of each mass bin to match the Sheth-Tormen halo mass function throughout the simulation.
+The resulting PopIII SFRD in Figure \ref{fig:DM_SF_SFRDs} (black) agrees with those of the smooth accretion model to within 15\% between $z = 20-35$.
+At lower redshifts the Smooth -- ODE curve decreases due to its higher PopII SFRD and LW background (discussed further in section \ref{subsec:HighLW}), and the Sheth-Tormen curve approaches the fiducial SFRD values as the weighting ratios approach unity at $z = 15$.

 Looking to the SFRDs determined by analytic integration in Figure \ref{fig:DM_SF_SFRDs}, we see overall reasonable agreement with the SFRDs of the semi-analytic models.
 In fact, when compared to the fiducial SFRDs, the analytic values agree to within a factor of four and to within $\sim65\%$ over the redshifts shown for PopII and PopIII, respectively.
 The integral PopII SFRD shows better agreement with the instantaneous star formation models, falling within a factor of two and to within 40\% over the plotted redshifts for the merger trees and smooth accretion models, respectively.
 This agreement, however, is a result of tuning the star formation in the analytic integration model to match the results of our semi-analytic model.
-We used a PopII SFE and new PopIII stellar mass that were each twice their fiducial value, and determined the PopIII SFRD by integrating the halo mass function at each redshift step from \Mcrit($z$) to 2.5\Mcrit($z$).
+We used a PopII SFE and new PopIII stellar mass that were each twice their fiducial value, and set the boundary between PopIII and PopII star formation to be 2.5\Mcrit($z$).
 Variations of these parameter values can alter the resulting SFRDs by factors of a few.
 So while it is able to rapidly give order of magnitude agreement with the SFRDs of our semi-analytic framework, purely analytic models miss out on key astrophysics for early star formation, and so tuning is required to match semi-analytic values.